Preventive 10®

 • Most adults need to get 7-9 hours of quality sleep at night

-• Make your bedroom as dark as possible during sleep hours—wearing an eye mask, such as the WAOAW 3D light blocking mask, can help block out light completely if needed.
+• Make your bedroom as dark as possible when sleeping at night.
+Wear an eye mask, such as the WAOAW sleep mask, if you can’t fully block out most light while sleeping.

 • Recommended bedding: Use safe bedding, as we sleep 1/3 of our lives.
 Replacing your mattress with an all-organic mattress is ideal, but at the very least use all natural, organic pillows, sheets, and comforters.
 Great mattress/bedding selections can be found at NaturepedicAustin Natural Mattress, Bed, Bath, and Beyond, AmerisleepCasper, and Wildflower